mkruczek/long-term-project/README.md

 # long-term-project

-This is a _long-term project_ to learn and practice software development on on-line shop example, like ebay, amazon, allegro, etc. i think set up some kind of app is much simpler then maintain it, add new features, refactor it, etc. so i will try to do it... try to imagine that we do not have any on-line shop (we have back to 90` :D ) and we want to create one.
+This is a _long-term project_ to learn and practice software development. base on my experience i think set up some kind of app is much simpler then maintain it, add new features, refactor it, etc. so i will try to do it...

-first with very basic features to allow to connection some sellers and buyers. will try to do this as POC - so some quick way to deliver something. then i will try to refactor it to good quality code. not sure want this exactly mean...
-but for now i know that most challenging part is developing app witch is running on production, and i want to try to simulate it.
+scope of this project is app for collect statistics about trading, like myfxbook.com or fxblue.com. ofc this is not any competition for them, just my way to learn and practice software development.

+### structure of project
+todo :D